Models as Approximations II: A Model-Free Theory of Parametric Regression: Targets of Estimation: Regression Functionals

+Informally this is expressed in terms of densities by $p(\yvec,\xvec) = p(\yvec|\xvec) p(\xvec)$.
+In contrast to Part~I, the regressor and response spaces $\cX$ and $\cY$ are now entirely arbitrary.
+The typographic distinction between $\Xvec$ and $\Yvec$ is a hold-over from the OLS context of Part~I. Both spaces, $\cX$ {\em and} $\cY$, can be of any measurement type, univariate or multivariate, or even spaces of signals or images.

+Regression functionals need to be defined on universes of joint distributions that are sufficiently rich to grant the manipulations that follow, including the assumed existence of moments, influence functions, and closedness for certain mixtures.
+The details are tedious, hence deferred to Appendix~\ref{sec:assumptions} without claim to technical completeness.
+The treatment is largely informal so as not to get bogged down in distracting detail.
+Also, the asymptotics will be traditional in the sense that $\cX$ and $\cY$ are fixed and $N \rightarrow \infty$.
+For more modern technical work on related matters, see Kuchibhotla et al.~(2018) .

-\subsection{Regression Functionals from Optimization --- ML and PS Functionals}
+\subsection{Regression Functionals from Optimization: ML and PS Functionals}

-In Part~I we described the interpretation of slopes in linear OLS as regression functionals.
+In Part~I we described the interpretation of linear OLS coefficients as regression functionals.
 The expression ``linear OLS'' is used on purpose to avoid the expression ``linear models'' because no model is assumed.
-Fitting a linear equation using OLS is a procedure to achieve a best fit of an equation by the chosen criterion.
-This approach can be generalized to other objective functions $\cL(\Btheta;y,\xvec)$:
+Fitting a linear equation using OLS is a procedure to achieve a best fit of an equation by the OLS criterion.
+This approach can be generalized to other objective functions $\cL(\Btheta;\yvec,\xvec)$: